Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Pittsburgh’s Molasses Barge are probably one of the better kept secrets of the U.S. doom/heavy rock realm, especially when you realize the talents contained within it.
+Pittsburgh’s Molasses Barge is probably one of the better-kept secrets of the U.S. doom/heavy rock realm, especially when you realize the talents contained within it.

 Meanwhile, the aforementioned latter two are the finest moments to be found here.
 “Crosshairs” is a monumental rocker, one coursing on energized timing and tightly knit interactions within the quintet.
 It is fueled with a powerfully infectious riff pattern so addictive that it is impossible to ignore.
 Mid-way through, it taps the brakes a bit on a headlong descent into some blistering leads before a reprise of that hook-laden riff occurs again.

 “Bone Chills“… it’s more than merely a song title, it is a subconscious reaction one exhibits during this last track.
 Derived somewhat in part from this spectacular song, while also partly manifested from the experience of this album in full.

 If you read my pieces regularly, then you know I bestowed high praise on Butch’s release from earlier this year, [Arduini-Balich’s] ‘Dawn Of Ages‘.
 Now, I dare say that he’s partly responsible for topping or at least tying it, with his portion of this offering from Molasses Barge.

 As I said earlier on, “a singer is only as good as the band he (or she) is aligned with” and I stick by those words.
 Yes, Brian Balich is good, there is no doubt about that but, Molasses Barge is GREAT!
 They channel the truest, most purest state of traditional doom and do so devoid of catchy gimmickry, studio-based or otherwise.
 It is neither sought nor needed as the ages-old ethos of letting the music do the talking speaks amplified volumes upon this latest aural gesture from the mighty Molasses Barge.